 - Single-voltage external AC to DC power supplies

-- Battery charger systems (standards will become effective Jan.
+- Battery charger systems (standards became effective Jan.
 1, 2014)

-- High light output double-ended quartz halogen lamps (standards will become effective Jan.
+- High-light output, double-ended quartz halogen lamps (standards became effective Jan.
 1, 2016)

 The following equipment has already been preempted by federal standards.